christianwach/civicrm-admin-utilities/README.md

 #### Notes ####

-It requires

-* the latest version of the [CiviCRM WordPress plugin](https://github.com/civicrm/civicrm-wordpress)
-* the custom WordPress.php hook file from the [CiviCRM Hook Tester repo on GitHub](https://github.com/christianwach/civicrm-wp-hook-tester) installed so that it overrides the built-in *CiviCRM* hook file.
+This plugin has been developed using a minimum of *WordPress 3.9* and *CiviCRM 4.4.5*.
+For versions of *CiviCRM* prior to 4.6-alpha1, this plugin requires the corresponding branch of the [CiviCRM WordPress plugin](https://github.com/civicrm/civicrm-wordpress) plus the custom WordPress.php hook file from the [CiviCRM Hook Tester repo on GitHub](https://github.com/christianwach/civicrm-wp-hook-tester) so that it overrides the built-in *CiviCRM* file.
+Please refer to the each repo for further instructions.

 #### Installation ####